25 High School Summer Engineering Programs in 2025

 Application Deadline: March 1

-Participants at SEE Camp will take part in design challenges along with gaining hands-on experience via a variety of engineering-focused activities.
+Participants at SEE Camp will take part in design challenges and gain hands-on experience via a variety of engineering-focused activities.
 Over the course of the week, students will also participate in social and team-building activities, and learn more about the University of Michigan—meeting with staff and students, and taking a campus tour.

 5. Research in Science & Engineering (RISE)